StrawberryChocolateFudge/Devicely_Escrow/README.md

 # Devicely Payments

-Created the Sustainable Blockchain Hackathon for the payment system of Devicely.
 You can find out about Devicely [here](https://github.com/StrawberryChocolateFudge/Devicely).
+It's a marketplace created for the Sustainable Blockchain Hackathon.

-This full stack escrow application helps facilitate payments between buyers and sellers.
+The full stack escrow application in this repository was built to help create safe payments between buyers and sellers, it was modified to work with Devicely.

 It was created with Hardhat ❤️ Parcel.

 This escrow can be used as a drop-in solution for an E-commerce app.

-This repo was forked from a previous version that I modified now to fit Devicely.
+This repo was forked from a previous version (built by me) that I modified now to fit Devicely.
-You can fork away and use it in your own project
+You can fork away and use it in your own project.

 Devicely Payments Contract deployed on Ropsten Testnet